TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 48/Psalms 48.1.md

 ---

-[A Song; a Psalm of the sons of Korah].
-Great is Jehovah, and greatly to be praised, In the city of our God, in his holy mountain.
+Great is Yahweh, and greatly to be praised, in the city of our God, in his holy mountain.